 I’ve got a few details about visiting Hadrian’s Villa below, but probably the most important thing to know is that it’s not in the centre of Tivoli and is actually about 5 kilometres away.

 If you’re travelling from Rome by public transport just to see the villa, it may be quicker to use the metro and bus combination that I mention below.
 But if you’re planning to also see the town, you can get the train direct to the centre.

 Give yourself at least two hours to see Hadrian’s Villa properly and another couple of hours to see Villa d’Este, if you have time.

 Where is Hadrian’s Villa in Tivoli?

-Hadrian’s Villa is in Tivoli but in the outskirts, a long way from the centre or the train station.
+Hadrian’s Villa is in Tivoli but in the outskirts, about five kilometres from the town centre or the train station.
 You can see it on a map here.

 When is Hadrian’s Villa open?

 Hadrian’s Villa is open at the following times throughout the year:

 31 October to 27 February: 0830 – 1700